 — A non-AP HE STA should use the Address 1, Address 2 fields(#20064) of the frames contained in the received HE PPDUs instead of the RXVECTOR parameters BSS_COLOR and STA_ID_LIST to determine whether the STA may go to doze state for the duration of that PPDU (see 26.14.1 (Intra-PPDU power save for non-AP HE STAs)).

 ”

+[RS: accepted]

 [043] 444.28, change “The STA shall declare that a color collision has occurred if it receives, on its associated AP’s primary channel, an MPDU with at least three Address fields in the MAC header” to “The STA shall declare that a color collision has occurred if it receives, on its associated AP’s primary channel, a frame with at least three Address fields in the MAC header”

+[RS: accepted]

 [044] 538.50, change “NOTE—The TDLS peer can identify the TDLS frame by To DS and From DS fields in the MAC header of the MPDU.” to “NOTE—The TDLS peer can identify the TDLS frame by To DS and From DS fields in the MAC header of the frame.”

+[RS: accepted]

 [045] 179.30, change “Indicates support for the transmission and reception of LDPC encoded packets.” to “Indicates support for the transmission and reception of LDPC encoded PPDUs.”

+[RS: accepted.
+All occurances of “LDPC endocded packets” changed to “LDPC encoded PPDUs”.]

 [046] 353.57, change “If the Feedback Type subfield in the User Info field of the NFRP Trigger frame is set to 0, a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has packets in its queues” to “If the Feedback Type subfield in the User Info field of the NFRP Trigger frame is set to 0, a STA that is scheduled may send an NDP feedback report response in order to signal to the AP that it has frames in its queues”

+[RS: accepted]

 [047] 594.21, change “The LDPC Coding In Payload subfield of the HE Capabilities element indicates support for the transmission and reception of the LDPC encoded packets.” to “The LDPC Coding In Payload subfield of the HE Capabilities element indicates support for the transmission and reception of the LDPC encoded PPDUs.”

+[RS: accepted]

 [048] change “packet detect” to “PPDU detect” across the draft

+[RS: rejected: the term “packet detect” is not defined.
+“PPDU detect” is also not defined, so we should leave the term as “packet detect” until the technical meaning is clarified]

 [049] change “packet detection” to “PPDU detection” across the draft

-Style Guide 2.9 – Use of verbs & problematic words
+[RS: rejected: the use of “packet detection level” in this definition is ambiguous and remains so when changed to “PPDU detection level”.
+This is a technical error, so we should leave it as “packet detection level” until the meaning is clarified]Style Guide 2.9 – Use of verbs & problematic words

 Carol